Current and Emerging Treatment

 Later stages of ROP with subsequent retinal detachment may require support with scleral buckling or repair via vitrectomy.1 Scleral buckles may need to be divided within months to years to prevent myopia with continued growth of the eye.15 In newborns, treatment of a serious retinal detachment may not have much benefit in restoring vision.1

-Outcomes of laser or intravitreal injection treatment for ROP is usually favorable with disappearance of abnormal vasculature and resolution of plus disease.8 However, despite accurate diagnosis and timely treatment, ROP may sometimes continue to worsen and progress to retinal detachment, with subsequent poor visual prognosis.8 Among infants who weigh less than 750g at birth (micropreemie), 16% to 20% will require treatment and approximately 5% will be blind despite best intervention.1,18
+Outcomes of laser or intravitreal injection treatment for ROP is usually favorable with disappearance of abnormal vasculature and resolution of plus disease.1,8 However, despite accurate diagnosis and timely treatment, ROP may sometimes continue to worsen and progress to retinal detachment, with subsequent poor visual prognosis.8 Among infants who weigh less than 750 g at birth (micropreemie), 16% to 20% will require treatment and approximately 5% will be blind despite best intervention.1,18

 References